affromero/affromero.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Bio-Engineering, University of Antioquia, 2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Biomedical Engineering, University of Los Andes, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Engineering, University of Los Andes, 2019

 Work experience
 ======